Philip Hoare: 2009 Samuel Johnson Prize

 Hoare was the winner of the 2009 Samuel Johnson Prize, now known as the Baillie Gifford Prize for Non-Fiction, for his work Leviathan, or the Whale.
 The book, which describes a personal and societal fascination with whales, received praise.
 Jonathan Mirsky, writing for Literary Review, called the book "tremendous".

 Other work

 Hoare has recorded podcasts for NPR, VICE and Al Jazeera Media Network.
 His curatorial work includes Derek Jarman's Modern Nature, and he contributed to the Victoria and Albert Museum's international touring exhibition, David Bowie Is.

 Hoare has written articles on whales, including one on the orca 'attacks' off the Iberian Peninsula in 2023.
 He is special ambassador for Whale and Dolphin Conservation, visiting fellow at the Fine Arts Work Center, Provincetown, and lecturer at the Rhode Island School of Design, Providence.

 As a writer, Hoare has represented the British Council in Berlin, Guadalajara, and Moscow.

 Works

-Hoare is the author of 11 works of non-fiction:
+Hoare is the author of the following works of non-fiction: